-Pecan is a very underused flavor for keto desserts, and these crescents are a perfect way to stay keto during the holidays.
+The pecan nut is a very underused flavor for keto desserts, but these healthy pecan crescents are a perfect way to stay keto during the holidays.

 If you like peanut butter and chocolate, this is the recipe for you.
-It has been shared over 13,000 times on social media, and it’s easy to taste why.
+It has been shared over 13,000 times on social media, and it’s easy to see why.

-Walnuts are criminally underused in the keto approach, and these unique holiday snowballs show us just why walnuts should not be overlooked.
-We recommend pairing these snowballs with keto hot chocolate, or your favorite keto coffee.
+Walnuts are sadly underused in the keto approach, and these unique holiday snowballs show us just why walnuts should not be overlooked.
+We recommend pairing these snowballs with keto hot chocolate or your favorite keto coffee.

-With over 29,000 shares on social media, these keto Oreos are a great way to kick even your worst sugar cravings.
+With over 29,000 shares on social media, these keto Oreos are a great way to kick even your worst sugar cravings to the curb.
 With a taste and texture just like the real thing, these are perfect for any occasion.

 This silk pie is a perfect way to end a great meal, and it also pairs well with tea, hot chocolate, or any other warm beverage.
 Bon appétit!

 What’s better than a keto chocolate muffin?
 A double chocolate muffin, of course.
-Make sure you hide these from your spouse or significant other – otherwise they’ll be gone in no time.
+Make sure you prepare a double batch of these – otherwise they’ll be gone in no time!

-Last but certainly not least, this keto pumpkin spice mug cake is perfect for a cold winter day, or makes for a quick treat in the summertime.
+Last but certainly not least, this keto pumpkin spice mug cake is perfect for a cold wintery day.
+It also makes for a quick treat in the summertime.
 Ready in just 5 minutes, you’ll be enjoying keto decadence in no time!